DevCycleHQ/java-server-sdk/README.md

 Using the Java SDK library requires [Maven](https://maven.apache.org/) or [Gradle](https://gradle.org/) >= 7.6+ to be installed.

-An x86_64 JDK is required for Local Bucketing with the DevCycle Java SDK.
+An x86_64 or aarch64 JDK is required for Local Bucketing with the DevCycle Java SDK.

 Currently Supported Platforms are: